 Our guests are amazed at the quality of food and service and enjoy dining during the academy day.

-Please click here to view the St. George’s Day menu for 20th & 21st April
+Please see below the menu for 20th & 21st April.

 “I have recommended this unique dining experience to my friends and family” – Mr G Glover